SkiFire13/master-thesis/chapters/background/1-lattices-tuples.typ

   Let $(L, sub)$ be a finite lattice, that is a lattice where $L$ is a finite set.
 Then it is also a complete lattice.
 ]

 Lattices can conveniently be visualized using _Hasse diagrams_, like the ones in @lattice-example.
 On the left there is a simple complete lattice, with a maximum element $top$ and a minimum element $bot$.
 Lines connect elements that are in the $sub$, with the lower element being the one on the left, omitting however those pairs that can be obtained by transitivity.
 For example $bot sub a sub top$ and hence $bot sub top$, but this is left implicit.
-The right diagram shows an infinite complete lattice, in this case the set $bb(N)$ of natural numbers equipped with a top element $omega$.
+The center diagram shows an infinite complete lattice, in this case the set $bb(N)$ of natural numbers equipped with a top element $omega$.
 Note that the plain set of natural numbers is not a complete lattice because $join bb(N)$ is not defined, it is however a lattice because given any two number we can compute meet and join respectively with the $max$ and $min$ functions.
+Finally, the right diagram shows the _boolean lattice_, made of the two boolean literals $tt$ and $ff$, where the join operation is $or$ and the meet operation is $and$.

 #let lattice_example = canvas({
   import draw: *